tobyab/tobyab/README.md

 Right now, I'm:
 - Working on my personal website 👨🏻‍💻
-- Developing a personal assistant 🖥
+- Developing a home assistant 🖥
 - Trying to start a company 📈
 - Doing schoolwork 🎓